mutable-learning/notes/pages/Pseudocode Examples.md

 	  End
 	  ```
 - Iteration
-	- to repeat parts of an algorithm a number of times, use iteration
+	- to repeat parts of an algorithm a number of times, use iteration and [[Conditional Expressions]]
 	- run the lines
 		- a number of times with a For loop
 		- as long as a condition is true with a While loop